SmintGaming/checksums/README.md

 # checksums
-A NPM Package For Finding The Checksums Of A File
+A NPM CLI/Package For Finding The Checksums Of A File

 ## Usage
 Normal Usage `./checksums.js` or `npx checksums`